- CIE » Our Start-Ups

 Neurofanos

 Neurofanos has devised a revolutionary AI-driven tool capable of measuring and analysing the structure of the brain in real time.
-It is a technological advancement with the potential to support neurosurgeons to perform more accurate surgeries, leading to improved patient safety.
+This advancement supports neurosurgeons to perform more accurate surgeries, leading to improved patient safety.
 They have received support from CIE through both the Velocity and Venture Lab programmes.

 “Getting advice on how to best organise the project and the team, all while obtaining a vision to set ourselves up for long-term success, was extremely valuable.”
 Dr Hamid Abbasi, Co-Founder and CEO